Living with cutaneous lymphoma and understanding the treatment options available can be overwhelming.

 Your treatment plan is based on your personal situation.

-While there may be common themes in treatment approaches, a particular patient’s treatment plan may vary based on the specifics of their lymphoma, previous treatments and experiences, the patient’s health and particular situation, and overall needs.
+While there may be common themes in treatment approaches, your treatment plan may vary based on the specifics of your lymphoma, previous treatments and experiences, your health and particular situation, and overall needs.
 There have been very few studies done to compare the effectiveness of one therapy for cutaneous lymphoma with another, so it is often a matter of trial and error until your healthcare team finds the right treatment or combination of treatments that work for you.
 It is necessary to discuss the benefits and disadvantages of treatment options with your healthcare team before making a decision on your individual treatment course.
-For less common forms of cutaneous lymphomas, physicians may select a treatment that has been used successfully in other, more common types of cutaneous lymphoma.
+For less common forms of cutaneous lymphomas, physicians may select a treatment that has been used successfully in another, more common type of cutaneous lymphoma.

 Your response to treatment may change over time.

-It is important to understand that some cutaneous lymphomas will respond to a treatment temporarily, but the patient may not maintain a permanent remission.
-Constant monitoring and maintenance may be required, but maintenance therapy may also be sufficient to prevent progression.
+It is important to understand that some cutaneous lymphomas will respond to a treatment temporarily, but that you may not maintain a permanent remission.
+Constant monitoring and maintenance will be required.
 For patients whose lymphoma has recurred, the treatment used previously may still be effective at controlling the disease.
 For others, the previous treatment may not be effective and a new treatment approach is needed.

 Download and print the treatment tracker worksheet to record each type of therapy or medications you have received to capture your experience.
 Keep it in a binder or folder to help organize your medical history and make it easy to reference.

-Targeted therapies are agents that act directly and specifically against particular molecules needed for cancer growth.
-Targeted therapies usually affect fewer normal cells and therefore may result in fewer side effects.
-However, not all cutaneous lymphomas develop in the same way and patients’ disease may develop along different pathways.
-If a particular patient’s disease does not have the specific target exploited by the drug (for example, a specific marker on the surface of the cancer cell) due to the pathway along which it developed, then the drug will not be effective.
-Targeted therapies represent a new area of interest in cutaneous lymphoma treatments and are leading to increasingly individualized treatments where each patient can receive therapy that is specific for their individual disease.
+Targeted cancer therapies are drugs that act specifically against particular molecules needed for cancer growth.
+Targeted therapies usually have a lower toxicity towards normal cells and therefore may result in fewer side effects.
+Targeted therapies often require that a certain target be present on the cancer cells in order for the drug to work, and may not be as effective for all patients or types of cancers.
+Targeted therapies are leading to increasingly individualized treatments where each patient can receive therapy that is specific for their individual disease.

 Stem Cell Transplantation

-Bone marrow or stem cell transplantation is considered in cases for patients with advanced disease.
-Allogeneic stem cell transplantation is the recommended transplantation method for advanced cutaneous lymphoma patients.
-However, most cutaneous lymphoma patients will never need to evaluate this option.
-Stem cell transplantation refers to a procedure where healthy stem cells are transplanted from one individual to another.
+Bone marrow or stem cell transplantation is considered in cases for patients with advanced disease, though most cutaneous lymphoma patients will never need to evaluate this option.
+Stem cell transplantation refers to a procedure where healthy stem cells are transplanted from one person (including yourself) to another.
 Sources of stem cells include bone marrow, peripheral blood or umbilical cord blood.
+Allogeneic stem cell transplantation, in which a patient receives stem cells from another person, is the recommended transplantation method for cutaneous lymphoma patients.
 Hematopoietic stem cells can grow into any of the cells found within the bloodstream.
 They make blood cells and the components that your immune system needs to function.
-During a transplant, your body is infused with healthy stem cells which then grow and produce all of the different parts of the blood that both your body and your immune system need.
+During a transplant, you are first treated with high dose chemotherapy or radiation to treat the cancer and eliminate your immune system, then your body is infused with healthy stem cells that then grow and produce all of the different parts of the blood that both your body and your immune system need.